katekalcevich/Test-ARIA/README.md

 Some screen readers will read the modal twice.
 I'm not aware of any way to avoid that.

-### Dialogs, modal dialogs and alert dialogs
+### Modal vs. alert dialogs
-They are all interface elements that open on top of a web page.
-- A dialog requests optional input from a user - they can be cancelled.
-- Modal dialogs restrict the interface so that you can only interact with that dialog.
-Users must interact with the modal dialog in order to continue their task.
-- An alert dialog is used when an alert, error, or warning occurs that requires user action.

-The a modal dialog (often referred to as a modal only) and an alert dialog have different roles.
-A modal will also dim the web page it opens on top of, but an alert dialog won't.
+A dialog is a window overlaid on top of a web page.
+Users can't interact with content outside the dialog window.
+An alertdialog interrupts the user's workflow with an important message that requires a response from the user.
+For example, confirming that a user wants to cancel their task and lose all information that they entered.

+The alertdialog role lets assistive technologies and browsers give alert dialogs special treatment such as playing a system alert sound.